Terms and Conditions

 6. How To Pay

 6.1 You can only pay for Products on the Website using a debit card or credit card.
-We accept the following payment methods: Paypal, Sagepay, Checkout with Amazon, Visa, Visa Electron, Mastercard, Solo and American Express.
+We accept the following payment methods: Paypal and Sagepay.
+These support Visa, Visa Electron, Mastercard, Solo and American Express.

 7. If You Are A Consumer